alphagov/publishing-api/doc/publishing-api-syntactic-usage.md

  - `locale` (optional, defaults to en) must be one of I18n.available_locales Requests to update an existing draft content item:
  - `previous_version` (optional but advised) is used to ensure the request is updating the latest lock version of this draft. ie. optimistic locking.
+ - `rendering_app` this is required if the format is renderable (ie. not a redirect or gone).

 ## `GET /v2/content/:content_id`